National School of Drama: Northeast Extension Programme

 The National School of Drama's Extension Programme connects the school in Delhi to other regional theatres around the country.
 The school has been imparting training and creating plays with theatre practitioners all throughout the country through a series of well-planned theatrical workshops that take into account the individual demands of each location.
 These courses instruct those who cannot afford to spend three years at NSD and those who have been practising theatre for a long time.

 The school also builds contact with a significant number of theatrical groups and organizations that are performing good work in the regions through collaborative projects through this programme.

 NSD has recently arranged a series of theatre workshops in the Northeastern States as part of its Extension Programme.
 The workshops followed a three-step programme: the first was to pique all participants' interest in the complexities of the theatre experience - performance and transference; the second was to impart training in the area; and the third was to assist and guide them in preparing productions based on the received training.
 Once the productions were completed, participants were given the opportunity to present ten shows in various sections of the region in order to build self-confidence, a variety of experience, and audience engagement.
 Finally, the School decided to provide a forum to present these creations, which is how the Poorvottar Natya Samaroh was born.

 The first Poorvottar Natya Samaroh took place in Guwahati in 2007, followed by the second in Gangtok, Sikkim, in 2008.
 The plays in the Poorvottar Natya Samaroh covered a wide range of topics, including romance, social issues such as caste and gender, exploitation in a feudal system, survival and hope in a conflict-torn societal milieu, philosophical ideas, and resistance.

 Short term courses

 In 2024, NSD resumed conducting short term courses in acting and theatre direction with introduction of a 3 month certification course at its Delhi campus.

 The course aims to further propagate interest in theatre, while giving opportunities to theatre professionals and aspirants alike, to develop and hone their craft with the best facilities available at the drama school.

-The course currently operates with 4 variants - Basic, Advance, Weekend and Senior citizens, building an environment to foster the spirit of ‘Theatre is for everyone’.

-In this series of short term course nsd after completion of Advance course new course super Advance is going to start from 26th may 2025 who has completed Advance Course.
+The course operates as of today in four variants—Basic, Advanced, Weekend, and Senior Citizens—fostering the spirit that "Theatre is for everyone."
+Starting May 26, 2025, a new "Super Advanced" short-term course at NSD is open to anyone and everyone who has completed the Advanced course.